iTwin/itwinjs-core/docs/learning/RpcInterface.md

 The impl method must obtain the ClientRequestContext by calling [ClientRequestContext.current]($bentley).
 It must then follow the [rules of managing the ClientRequestContext](./backend/ManagingClientRequestContext.md).

-The methods in the impl may have to transform certain argument types, such as IModelTokenProps, before they can be used by backend code.
+The methods in the impl may have to transform certain argument types, such as IModelRpcProps, before they can be used by backend code.

 A best practice is that an impl should be a thin layer on top of normal classes in the server.
 The impl wrapper should be concerned only with transforming types, not with functionality, while backend operation methods should be concerned only with functionality.
 Backend operation methods should be static, since a server should be stateless.
 Preferably, backend operation methods should be [synchronous if possible](#asynchronous-nature-of-rpcinterfaces).